thirumurthis/Learnings/azure/Azure_AKS_Notes.md

 #### How to scale pods and nodes:

+##### Scaling pods:

 __`Manual:`__
- - The scaling can also be done manually by defining the number of pods with below command
+ - The scaling can be done manually by defining the number of pods with below command.
+ - Turning up the number of replicas will increase the number of pods running.
+ - when we created the cluster we mentioned the number of pods as 10 (refer above)

+Using the command below if we need to scale it, just by increasing the replicas.
 ```
 $ kubectl scale --replicas=5 deployment/firstapp-v1
 ```